+BIOL 492

+Animal Behavior

+3.00

+- BIOL 492

-BIOL 492 Animal Behavior
+Animal Behavior

+3.00

 Study of the biological concepts of animal behavior.
 Investigates sensory receptors, internal mechanisms, genetics, learning and habituation, social organization, and communication.
 Lecture topics include techniques of observation and experiments in animal behavior.
 Three lecture hours weekly.
 Prerequisites: Completion of courses in principles of ecology and genetics or permission of instructor.
-Alternate years.

-BIOL 493 Comm & Ecosys Dynamics

-In-depth approach to the structure, function, and dynamics of ecological systems at community, ecosystem, and landscape scales.
+Alternate years. - BIOL 493 Comm & Ecosys Dynamics 4.00 In-depth approach to the structure, function, and dynamics of ecological systems at community, ecosystem, and landscape scales.
 Lecture and discussion focus on current topics such as niche theory, the regulation of community structure, food webs, ecological stability, diversity, succession, and energy and material cycles.
 Laboratory emphasizes field-based descriptive and investigative studies of local communities and ecosystems.
 Three hours lecture and three hours laboratory weekly.
 Prerequisites: Completion of a course in principles of ecology, basic statistics highly desirable, or permission of instructor.
-Fall, alternate years.

-Population Biology BIOL 494

-Investigates the empirical, experimental, and theoretical aspects of the structure, growth, and evolution of biological populations.
+Fall, alternate years. - BIOL 494 Population Biology 3.00 Investigates the empirical, experimental, and theoretical aspects of the structure, growth, and evolution of biological populations.
 Takes a holistic approach to how population genetics and population ecology interact to produce observed population structure and dynamics.
-Two hours lecture/discussion and three laboratory hours weekly.
+Two hours lecture/ discussion and three laboratory hours weekly.
 Prerequisites: Completion of a course in principles of ecology and applied calculus or permission of instructor.
-Alternate years.

-BIOL 495 Undergraduate Sem I

-Extensive exposure to primary scientific research articles in their field of studies allows the students to critically assess modern experimental techniques and theories.
+Alternate years. - BIOL 495 Undergraduate Sem I 3.00 Extensive exposure to primary scientific research articles in their field of studies allows the students to critically assess modern experimental techniques and theories.
 Furthermore the students will practice critical thinking and communication skills required for professional scientists.
 Students will critique each seminar via written reviews as well as verbal discussions; focusing conclusion, and analysis of student presentations.
 Prerequisite: BIOL 201 and BIOL 203.
 Required for Molecular Biology/Biotechnology majors.
-Fall,

-Undergrad Res in Biology BIOL 499

-Gives upper-level undergraduate students an experience in biological research.
+Fall, annually. - BIOL 499 Undergrad Res in Biology 4.00 Gives upper-level undergraduate students an experience in biological research.
 Students identify problems for investigation and complete all phases of study, including writing a research report.
 Prerequisites: Second semester junior or senior standing with a 3.0 QPA overall, a 3.0 QPA in biology or the consent of the department.
 Limited to a total of four credits during undergraduate career.
 Students seeking approval for a BIOL 499 project must complete the BIOL 499 registration form securing signatures of the academic advisor and project director.
 BIOL 360 and 499 may not be used for the same project.

-Global Studies Travel Seminar BSAD 237

-This seminar course is designed to give students an opportunity to travel internationally for a two week period to at least three centers of business and culture.
+BSAD 237 Global Studies Travel Seminar 3.00 This seminar course is designed to give students an opportunity to travel internationally for a two week period to at least three centers of business and culture.
 The tour includes lectures and company or institutional visits.
 The third week will be used to summarize the visits and complete term projects.
-Students will need to pay for the cost of travel in addition to tuition expenses
+Students will need to pay for the cost of travel in addition to

-BSAD 437 International Business Seminar

-Focuses on developing an understanding of the problems and opportunities faced by international organizations.
+- tuition expenses.
+BSAD 437 International Business Seminar - BSAD 437International Business Seminar6.00Focuses on developing an understanding of the problems and opportunities faced by international organizations.
 In order to best achieve both micro and macro perspectives in the study of international aspects of the business, students visit businesses abroad for discussions with top-level executives.
 In addition to international travel, the students will meet with the instructor for a series of briefing and debriefing sessions.
 An additional three credits may be taken (for a total of six) on an individualized basis.
 Prerequisite: MGMT 320.
-Junior standing.
+Junior standing.BSAD 490Adm Decision Making3.00